tinify/wordpress-plugin/readme.txt

 == Changelog ==

 = 1.5.0 =
-* Resize oversized uploads automatically, using the TinyPNG API.
-Set a maximum width and/or height and the uploaded original image will be scaled to fit your maximum resolution.
+* Resize original images automatically when compressing, using the TinyPNG API.
+Set a maximum width and/or height and the original image will be scaled to fit your maximum resolution.

 = 1.4.0 =
 * Added indication of number of images you can compress for free each month.